Why Even the Best Anti-Virus Program Can’t Protect SAP Systems

-Essentially, anti-virus systems can handle basic attacks, like malware in an email, and also advanced attacks, such as attempts to exploit an unpatched vulnerability or to modify system configurations.
+Essentially, anti-virus systems handle basic attacks, like malware in an email, and also advanced attacks, such as attempts to exploit an unpatched vulnerability or to modify system configurations.

 - Upon upload, the user establishes an encrypted connection.
 This is done via HTTPS, or possibly also the SAP-proprietary DIAG protocol used by the SAP-GUI.
 The latter may additionally be protected by SAP’s SNC encryption/authentication.
 This encrypted connection means there is no way for the anti-virus program to “see” the file when it’s being transferred.

-- The SAP application processing the upload will store the file in the database or an SAP-proprietary data repository instead of the standard disk/volume format found in traditional disk-based databases.
+- The SAP application processing the upload stores the file in the database or an SAP-proprietary data repository instead of the standard disk/volume format found in traditional disk-based databases.
 Anti-virus software cannot look inside those volumes.
 So, there is no way for the anti-virus to “see” the file when it’s being stored.

 - Vulnerability shielding and process protection on the server won’t help either, as the malware is not being run at this point in time.
 It is tucked away in the SAP database, waiting for a user or customer to retrieve it as part of a business process.
-So the vulnerability shielding software does not “see” the malware in action, as it never gets executed on that protected server.
+So, the vulnerability shielding software does not “see” the malware in action, as it never gets executed on that protected server.

 Back in 2004, SAP added a virus scan interface (NW-VSI) to every SAP application server.
 This interface has since evolved to a complex content security interface, aimed at detecting and blocking various threats in inbound and outbound file transfers.
 Applications automatically re-route all file operations through a security solution attached to the NW-VSI.

-Choose the right provider.
+To protect your OS-level anti-virus solution’s flank, choose the right provider.
 We’re proud to say that bowbridge’s Anti-Virus for SAP Solutions has been rigorously tested by SAP and is officially SAP-certified.
 This means our customers can rest easy, knowing their most critical assets will be guarded not just securely, but seamlessly.